Long-tail guide

 What makes a bag page feel trustworthy

-The page should match the search without forcing the visitor to decode a confusing route.
+The page should match the goal without forcing the visitor to decode a confusing route.
 When the title, surrounding guidance, and next action all stay aligned with bags, the user spends less time second-guessing whether they clicked into the wrong branch.
+Clear labels matter because bag browsing often includes different use cases, from daily carry to travel to smaller accessory-style items.

 A simple rule for bag-first searches